jiry17/jiry17.github.io/index.md

 <ul>

 <li><strong>January 1, 2024</strong> Our paper <a href="/research#TOPLAS24">Decomposition-Based Synthesis for Applying D&C-Like Algorithmic Paradigms</a> has been accepted at TOPLAS.
 This is actually the first paper I worked on after I began my PhD, and it is finally accepted after three years of struggling.
-In this paper, we propose a new type of synthesis tasks, namely lifting problems, to uniformly capture the application of a series of algorithmic paradigms (e.g., divide-and-conquer, incremental computation, and single-pass) and then proposes an effective decomposition-based synthesizer for these tasks.</li>
+In this paper, we first propose a new type of synthesis tasks, namely lifting problems, to uniformly capture the application of a series of algorithmic paradigms (e.g., divide-and-conquer, incremental computation, and single-pass).
+Then, we propose an effective decomposition-based synthesizer for lifting problems.
+Our approach not only overcome the limitation of previous approaches to synthesize algorithms (that is, a strong requirement on the user-provided program) but also achieve a competitive (or even better) performance.</li>

 <li><strong>September 22, 2023</strong> I will present my current research topic <a href="/research#SPLASH23DS">Scaling up Program Synthesis to Efficient Algorithms</a> at SPLASH '23 Doctoral Symposium.</li>